apache/sedona/docs/tutorial/sql-pure-sql.md

         If you are using Spark versions higher than 3.4, please replace the `3.4` in artifact names with the corresponding major.minor version of Spark.

-This will register all User Defined Tyeps, functions and optimizations in SedonaSQL and SedonaViz.
+This will register all Sedona types, functions and optimizations in SedonaSQL and SedonaViz.

 ## Load data